-OLMSTED FALLS, OH (WOIO) - A judge ordered a former Boy Scout leader and Olmsted Falls auxiliary police officer to be held without bond Tuesday.
+OLMSTED FALLS, OH (WOIO) - A former Boy Scout leader and Olmsted Falls auxiliary police officer has been charged with rape.

-Police Chief William Traine said the victim is a 15-year-old boy and investigators believe there were at least 10 incidents with him.
+Olmsted Falls police arrested Aaron Robertson, 28, Monday afternoon.
+Police Chief William Traine said investigators believe there were at least 10 incidents.

 Roberson volunteered with the Olmsted Falls Police Department for five years.
 Traine stripped him of the title Monday.

 Police said, prior to the rape charges, Robertson didn't have a criminal record.
-If Robertson either pleas guilty or is found guilty he faces 10 years in jail and 20-thousand dollar fine.
+He's currently in the Strongsville jail and is scheduled to be arraigned Tuesday.